On an accounting and taxation professional apprenticeship course, you’ll help provide financial information and advice to different organisations.

 Level: 4 – Higher Apprenticeship

-More information about the Level 7 Accounting and Taxation Professional Apprenticeship standard can be found here.
+More information about the Level 4 Professional Accounting or Taxation Technician Apprenticeship standard can be found here.

 Apprenticeship end point assessment